-Richmond became King Henry VII after his victory over Richard III at Bosworth Field and the Princess was brought back to London from Yorkshire.
+Richmond became King Henry VII after his victory over Richard III at Bosworth Field and the Princess was brought back to London from Sheriff Hutton Castle in Yorkshire.
 Henry was crowned at Westminster alone on 30th October, to underline that he ruled in his own right.
 Parliament petitioned the king to honour his promise to marry the Yorkist heiress and the marriage of Elizabeth of York and Henry VII was finally celebrated on 18th January 1486 at Westminster Abbey.
-Nine months later, the new Queen was delivered of a son.
+As the eldest daughter of King Edward IV with no surviving brothers, Elizabeth of York had a strong claim to the throne in her own right, but she did not rule as queen regnant, the rule of a queen regnant would not be accepted in England for another sixty-seven year until the ascension of Elizabeth's granddaughter, Mary I. Nine months later, the new Queen was delivered of a son.
 He was given the symbolic name of Arthur, in honour of the legendary Dark Age British King.
-Elizabeth was finally crowned Queen Consort on 25 November, 1487.
+Elizabeth was finally crowned Queen Consort on 25 November 1487.

 Elizabeth was tall, fair haired, attractive and gentle natured.
+Despite being a political arrangement, the marriage proved successful and both partners appear to have genuinely cared for each other.
+Elizabeth was generous to her relations, servants and benefactors, she enjoyed music and dancing, as well as dicing.
 The Queen's household was ruled by Lady Margaret Beaufort.
 The Queen's own mother, the meddlesome and grasping Elizabeth Woodville, suspected of involvement in Yorkist plots, was shut up in a nunnery and stripped of all her belongings.
-The marriage of Elizabeth of York and Henry VII was to produce 7 children, of which only four survived the perils of infancy in Tudor times.
+The marriage of Elizabeth of York and Henry VII was to produce seven children, of which only four survived the perils of infancy in Tudor times.
 One of these was the future Henry VIII.

-Both Elizabeth and Henry deeply grieved the loss of their eldest son and heir, Arthur, Prince of Wales, who died at Ludlow Castle on the Welsh borders on 2nd April, 1502, shortly after his marriage to Katherine of Aragon.
+Both Elizabeth and Henry deeply grieved the loss of their eldest son and heir, Arthur, Prince of Wales, who died at Ludlow Castle on the Welsh borders on 2nd April 1502, shortly after his marriage to Catherine of Aragon.
 The prince is said to have died of either the sweating sickness, consumption or tuberculosis.
 The couple attempted to console each other.

 *Arthur, Prince of Wales (September 20, 1486 - April 2, 1502) m.
 Katherine of Aragon